 How to Buy Bitcoin in the UK

-Looking to learn how to buy Bitcoin in the United Kingdom?
-In this guide, we’ll go over the legal status of Bitcoin in the UK, its level of popularity, and some of the various exchanges you can buy Bitcoin with in the UK.
+Looking to buy Bitcoin in the United Kingdom?
+In this guide, we’ll go over the legal status of Bitcoin in the UK, its level of popularity, and some of the various exchanges you can use to buy Bitcoin in the UK.

-Bitcoin is generally not accepted as a payment method in the UK, but residents are free to buy, sell and trade it through exchanges.
+Bitcoin is accepted as a payment method in the UK, and residents are free to buy, sell, and trade it through cryptocurrency exchanges.
 To buy Bitcoin in the UK, you can follow these steps:

 - Get a Bitcoin wallet